 Career Opportunities for Psychologists in Montana

 Despite its sparse population, Montana boasts a respectable professional psychology community that is active and still growing, meaning that there are opportunities and networking and career options for aspiring professional psychologists looking for work in Montana.
-According to data from the U.S. Bureau of Labor Statistics, as of May 2014, the state of Montana boasted at least 400 professional psychologists and these psychologists made an annual average wage of between $59,230 and $71,470 depending on the type of psychologist.
+According to data from the U.S. Bureau of Labor Statistics (BLS), as of May 2022, the state of Montana boasted at least 460 professional psychologists and these psychologists made an annual average wage of between $70,820 and $$83,080 depending on the type of psychologist.
 Those salaries are enough to earn a comfortable living considering the cost of living in Montana.
 Additionally, there are opportunities in psychology education that might be available in Montana.
-According to the state Department of Labor and Industry, there were 90 post-secondary psychology teachers employed as of 2014 and they were making an annual median salary of $73,520.
+According to the BLS, there were 80 post-secondary psychology teachers employed as of 2022 and they were making an annual median salary of $86,470.

-The state also expects the profession to continue growing over the next five years.
-Montana Occupational Employment Statistics predicted that employment of professional clinical, counseling, and school psychologists would grow 11 percent from 2008 to 2018 which is approximately 70 new psychologists.
-They also predicted there would be about 20 job openings over the same time frame, proving that Montana does offer plenty of options for aspiring psychologists who really want to work in the industry in the state.
+The state also expects the profession to continue growing over the next few years.
+O*NET, a partner of the US Department of Labor, reports that employment of professional clinical and counseling psychologists would grow 10% from 2020 to 2030 which is approximately 20 new psychologists.
+They also predicted there would be about 20 job openings every year over the same time frame, proving that Montana does offer plenty of options for aspiring psychologists who really want to work in the industry in the state.